andrewheberle/serverless-ssh-ca/client/README.md

 If one of the requested scopes is `offline_access` and this is supported by the OIDC IdP then the client can use the provided refresh token for subsequent certificate renewals.

+The client saves persistent user data such as the user private key, refresh token (if provided) and certificate into a user specific configuration file, which by default is `$HOME/.ssh-serverless-ca/user.yaml` however this can be overidden using the `--user` command line flag.

+This allows the use of a shared/system configuration file that defines the OIDC and SSH CA configuration with user specific data kept seperate.

 ## Running via the CLI